 A major limitation of the study was the limited engagement of users, with initial enthusiasm not translating into extended use as described above.
 Our study suggests successful simulations will need significant resources to support preparation, deployment, and debriefing.
 The suggestion from this experience is that any such interventions are targeted at medical students as part of their curriculum, or that new doctors are provided with protected time in the busy induction period immediately before starting work.
 It may be most efficient to develop a suite of software with elements that focus on specific skills.
 The initial candidate would appear to be training in task prioritization skills as it is likely valuable experience could be provided in limited time period without the need to resolve complexities of accurate individual hospital mapping, time compression of full shifts, and making walking round the hospital engaging for the user.

-In summary, this project has delivered constructive information regarding the design and testing of a serious game style simulation to train junior doctors in core skills required for out of hours work.
-Research into generic digital simulation for non-technical skills that builds on this work has the potential to significantly benefit future trainees.
+Conclusions

+This study has highlighted that virtual simulations based on routine clinical data could be developed and deployed as part of medical school training in non-technical tasks.
+This could potentially partially mitigate the previously reported ‘august effect’ on out of hours care (10).

+While apparently effective, our study suggests improvements that could enhance engagement with the system and streamline the development of future systems.

+Firstly the use of a ‘top-down’ highly detailed virtual environment was time consuming to develop and the cause of frustration for the participants.
+We suggest that future work in this area could focus on simulators that target specific skills (task prioritisation, hospital navigation or the management of personal needs) rather than attempting to emulate the entire nightshift experience.
+More constrained simulation/games such as these could more efficiently deliver training need and would likely require less tailoring to specific sites.

+Similarly it is unclear if the ‘fatigue’ feature added sufficiently to the training value of the simulator to justify the development effort required to develop it and the commonly reported participant frustration with it.

+Future Work

+As suggested above future work is needed in developing and testing more focused and engaging simulators in order to provide training as efficiently as possible and with minimum user frustration.
+Large scale deployments would be required to definitively study a full night shift simulation,, with our data suggesting a efficacy trial would need to include in excess of 800 students to have 80% power to detect a 10 minute difference in task completion time.
+However the potential benefits of this type of training appear to justify the development and formal testing of more generalizable and focussed tools.

 Acknowledgements: REMOVED FOR BLIND REVIEW

 References